 Related Adversaries - Confidence Level

 You can configure a related adversary's confidence level from the Adversaries pane.

 - 1. Locate the Adversaries pane on the object details page. - 2.
-Click the dropdown arrow to the right of the adversary, and slide the scale to the desired confidence level.
+Click the dropdown arrow in the Confidence field to select the desired confidence level.